Be Your Own Bank

 Find profitable investments you know and control, with a high likelihood of payment.

 If a whole life insurance policy loan costs you 5% interest, and you can earn 12% in a real estate investment, your arbitrage is 140%.
-And this is the external RoR, on top of the internal return your already earning inside the whole life insurance policy itself.
+And this is the external RoR, on top of the internal return you’re already earning inside the whole life insurance policy itself.

 The Bottom Line for Every Saver